ItsUnbidden/jv-telegram-course-bot/docs/FEATURES.md

 # Features
-Here I'll explain how different **subsystems** of the platfrom work.
+Here I'll explain how different **subsystems** of the platform work.

 - [Features](#features)
   - [Content](#content)